maryisangediok/Databases-and-SQL-HR/README.md

 Efficiently store, manipulate, and retrieve data

-First create a new database with name HR
-Run HR-Database-Create-Table Script to create Tables Populate created tables by importing csv files of each of tables Run String-Patterns-Sorting-and-Grouping-script to perform basic sorting and grouping statements
+First create a new database with name HR *HR_Database_Create_Tables_Script: Run script to create tables *csv files: Populate created tables by importing csv files of each of tables *StringPatterns-Sorting-Grouping-Script: run script to perform basic sorting and grouping statements